Fresh Peach Dutch Baby

 For berry syrup: Combine berries with syrup and butter in a small pot over low heat.
 Heat until butter is melted and berries just start to break down, just a few minutes.
 Then remove from heat.
 Spoon over dutch baby slices while serving.

-A Quick Berry Syrup
+Making the Quick Berry Syrup

 To be honest, I’m not sure you need anything on top of this dutch baby besides maybe some powdered sugar and a little syrup.